Training Does Not Always Makes Sense

 We say “Training Does Not Always Makes Sense” because there is big difference between Training Events versus Learning Solutions.

-Training events typically strive to improve the awareness and insight of specific skills and knowledge to satisfy the fundamental compliance, health and hygiene learning needs required to attract, develop, engage and retain talent.
 Success is typically measured by participant satisfaction surveys.
-Unfortunately, our research shows that without other reinforcement mechanism, only 20 percent of participants change their on-the-job behavior and performance.
+Unfortunately, our research shows that without other reinforcement and support mechanisms, only 20 percent of participants change their on-the-job behavior and performance from stand-alone training – regardless of teh quality and relevance.

 Not great odds.